 Prerequisites: Math Placement Level 2 or MTH1012 with a grade of B or higher; MTH1114 with a grade of C or higher (Math Placement Level 3 recommended) Studies descriptive statistics, measures of central tendency and dispersion, probability concepts, normal distribution, sampling distributions, confidence intervals and hypothesis tests, chi-square procedures, correlation and regression, and analysis of variance.
-Emphasis is on understanding statistical concepts and their use in analyzing and interpreting data.
+Conceptual approach to understanding statistical/mathematical methods and their use in analyzing and interpreting data.
+For Excel or SPSS based statistical applications enoll concurrently in MTH2502L or MTH2503L.
 Satisfies the General Education Mathematics Requirement.